 1. They are the first person you think to contact when something happens.

-Even if you don't act on it, it takes a while to break the connection, since you're used to thinking of your ex as the person you share everything with and automatically contact when things are happening.
+Even if you don't act on it, it takes a while to break the connection, especially since you're used to thinking of your ex as the person you share everything with and automatically contact when things happen.

 Your ex has taken on the position of "Gold Standard" when it comes to future mates.
 Each new person has to measure up to your memory of your ex.

 4. You go bar-hopping.

 Closing the bar down every night in the wake of your breakup?
 Using the bar as a place to meet potential rebounds?
 A breakup can trigger a period of rapid-fire partying that only seems to end when you've burnt out your liver, your bank account, or your feelings for your ex.

 5. You have issues about running into them.

 The idea of running into your ex triggers either pleasant feelings, violent avoidance, or the desire to make sure that you look perfect, just in case.
 You shiver in horror at the idea that you might not handle the remote possibility of an accidental meeting the right way.